Americans in Paris: Funny, Real Tips from an American Expat

 15- Transportation Strikes

 Transportation strikes are not uncommon in Paris.
 While they are an absolute nuisance, the strikes are usually announced in advance and last a clearly defined period of time.
-Watch for signs announcing an upcoming strike, and ask your hotel front desk for additional information and guidance.
+Watch for upcoming strike announcements, and ask your hotel front desk for additional information and guidance.

 During one of my visits to Paris, a transportation strike hit the day I was scheduled to fly home.
 The hotel staff knew how to contact an independent Vietnamese cab driver who wasn’t striking, and I was able to get to the airport without any trouble!